DevMountain-QA/Automation-Basics/README.md

 ## Setup

 Add one more file to the `tests` folder we've been using so far this week.
 I'd call mine `practice.js` or something to that effect.
-Then read through the instructions, including how the application executes.
+Then just follow the instructions.

 ## Your Assignment

 This project includes several small pieces of functionality.
 We will be testing all of them!
 Remember that to set up your testing, you can:

 1. Plan WHAT should be tested.
    * Start with one test for each piece of functionality and get as far as you can, before you worry about testing the same piece multiple ways.